Utkarsh-Shukla12/Stanford-CS-Education/README.md

 * [CS234 Reinforcement Learning](http://web.stanford.edu/class/cs234/index.html) and [Lectures on Youtube](https://www.youtube.com/watch?v=FgzM3zpZ55o&list=PLoROMvodv4rOSOPzutgyCTapiGlY2Nd8u)

 ## Author's Note
 Hi there!!
-I'm Utkarsh, I created this repo to help anyone who is interested in learning Computer Science form Stanford.
+I'm Utkarsh, I created this repo to help anyone who is interested in learning Computer Science from Stanford.
 I wanted to end with a famous quote:
 ```
 "Live as if you were to die tomorrow.
 Learn as if you were to live forever." - Mahatma Gandhi